Ashley5478/EEEN30330_Project/README.md

 Also note that this script requires the installation of `cryptography` Python module.

-Example Usage:
+Go to the folder where the `rainer_client.py` is located and run the virtual environment.
+Then run the following command as an example:
 ```
 python rainer_client.py 192.168.35.251 5254
 ```
+You can now enter the command ID number and control the device.

 ### Option 2: Using client (User interface, recommended)
 An alternative program `webconsole/app.py` is used to run the user interface client program through `localhost:5000` or `127.0.0.1:5000`.
 Please install `cryptography` Python module in advance.

-Go to the folder `webconsole` and enter in your command line:
+Go to the folder `webconsole`, activate the virtual environment, and enter in your command line:
 ```
 python app.py
 ```